-This website may include links to third party websites, plug-ins and applications.
+Our website may include links to third party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy notice of every website you visit.
+We do not control these third party websites and are not responsible for them.
+When you leave our website, we encourage you to read the privacy notice of each website you visit.

-Technical Data includes internet protocol (IP) address, time zone setting and location, traffic data, weblogs, operating system and browser type, and other technology on the devices you use to access this website.
+- Technical Data includes internet protocol (IP) address, time zone setting and location, traffic data, weblogs, operating system and browser type, and other technology on the devices you use to access our website.

 We may also collect, use and share Aggregated Data such as statistical or demographic data, including about browsing actions and patterns, for any purpose, including system administration.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.